 This user profile is enormous.
 It spans independent operators, internal builders inside enterprises (the kind of person who used to ship the company's first Excel macros and eventually inherited the entire reporting stack), agency operators serving clients, technical founders building SaaS on top of Taskade Genesis, and small and mid-sized business owners who need custom software but have never been able to afford it.

 If the product is doing its job, this user finds Taskade Genesis, builds something real, upgrades through the tiers as their needs scale, and becomes a permanent fixture of the customer base.
-This customer is the first verified instance.
-They are unlikely to be the last.

 What We Still Have to Earn